Do I need an IRB?

 Pilot projects are preliminary investigations performed to determine if a study is feasible.
 The purpose is to refine data collection procedures and research design on a small scale.

-The questions asked usually do not contribute to generalizable knowledge and as such do not qualify as research and does not need IRB review.
+The questions asked usually do not contribute to generalizable knowledge and as such do not qualify as research and do not need IRB review.

-Exceptions that require IRB approval PRIOR to the start of the pilot project:
+Exceptions that require HCC IRB approval PRIOR to the start of the pilot project:

 - Vulnerable populations, methods with more than minimal risk, or sensitive data will be used.